ivy-nguyen12/Airline_Reviews_Analysis/README.md

 Prepared by: Vy Nguyen, Dennis Wu, Kenjee Koh, Hsiang-Han Huang, Becky Wang

 Key results include:
-- Random Forest achieved 95% accuracy with full preprocessing and tuning
+- Random Forest achieved 96.5% accuracy with full preprocessing and tuning
 - "Value for Money", "Ground Service", and "Cabin Staff Service" were the top 3 drivers of customer recommendation

-- SMOTE helped resolve class imbalance and improve model performance for minority class (recommendation = yes)
+**Business Impact:** Our findings can guide airline strategy on service prioritization, customer experience investment, and pricing optimization.

 ## Dataset
 - **Source:** Kaggle (originally scraped from airlinequality.com by Juhi Bhojani)